RUNNER INFORMATION

 Chicago Transit Authority (CTA) transit tips

 The Chicago Transit Authority (CTA) offers an economical and convenient way to check out all Chicago has to offer.
 Get to and from the race to most anywhere in Chicagoland for just $5.
-Use the Ventra app or simply tap-to-pay using Apple Pay, Google Wallet, or a Credit Card with contactless pay.
+Use the Ventra app or simply tap-to-pay using Apple Pay, Google Wallet or a credit card with contactless pay.

 Divvy